 You are a brand.
 Your brand needs marketing.
 Are you ambitious?
 Do you deserve that promotion/next step up the ladder/corner office?
 Of course you do!

 The answer to how to find speaking opportunities is multilayered.
-Any cursory google search (“call for speakers”) can cough up multitudinous opportunities (we share more than 100 opportunities a week with our members) and it’s a very good place to start The internet is one reason there are more speaking opportunities than ever.
+Any cursory google search (“call for speakers”) can cough up multitudinous opportunities (we share 100s of opportunities with our members on our platform) and it’s a very good place to start.
+The internet is one reason there are more speaking opportunities than ever.
 It’s easier than ever to “put on a show” and sell (or give away) tickets on tools like Eventbrite.
 It’s easier to market an event using social media.
 And, with marketers busy collecting leads online, there comes a time in many sales processes when you just have to get face-to-face with a prospect.
+(Pandemic note: virtual and online events need speakers too!)

-Every week our team pulls together a list of more than 100 speaking opportunities for our Speaker Exclusive newsletter.
+Every week our research team adds more opportunities to our platform’s list of speaking opportunities.
+We send our weekly newsletters with top opportunities: one for our Speaker/Members and one for the general public.
+Event managers place calls for speakers on our platform too.
 This enormous weekly effort has taught us many things about the world of events and conferences and speaking engagements.

 Below are a few steps you can take in order to find speaking opportunities: